One of the best feelings once you complete a workout is the sense of satisfaction and accomplishment.

 According to a study by the European Journal of Applied Physiology and Occupational Physiology:

 “Eight healthy young men were studied during three periods of heat exposure in a Finnish sauna bath…Plasma noradrenaline increased about 100% at 80 D, 160% at 100 D, and 310% at 80 DH.
 Adrenaline did not change.
 Plasma prolactin increased 2-fold at 80 D, 7-fold at 100 D, and 10-fold at 80 DH.
 Blood concentrations of the beta-endorphin immunoreactivity at 100 D, adrenocorticotropic hormone (ACTH) at 100 D and 80 DH, growth hormone at 100 D, and testosterone at 80 DH also increased, but cortisol at 80 D and 100 D decreased.”

 What this is ultimately saying is that growth hormone levels within the body were increased, in part due to time in the sauna, how hot the sauna was, and the frequency of sauna use.

-For what we know now based on research and studies, when it comes to using a sauna after a workout, the benefits are clear.
+Based on research and studies, the benefits of using a sauna after a workout are clear.